 In no episode was that fear more starkly revealed than during the Haymarket affair.
 Police violence during an 1886 national strike for the eight-hour day had spurred calls for a rally at Haymarket Square in the west Loop at which a bomb was thrown—no one knows by whom—that killed a policeman and led to an exchange of gunfire.
-Authorities were eager to make an example of the protestors and calm a frightened public, which included many of the city’s influential industrialists persuaded that Chicago faced an incipient class war.
-They arrested eight anarchist-organizers and sympathizers, two of whom, not coincidentally, had led tens of thousands of workers in a peaceful parade down Michigan Avenue only days before.
+Authorities were eager to make an example of the protestors and calm a frightened public, which included many of the city’s influential industrialists who were certain that Chicago faced class war.
+The police arrested eight anarchist-organizers and sympathizers, two of whom, not coincidentally, had led tens of thousands of workers in a peaceful parade down Michigan Avenue only days before.

 The accused were quickly found guilty after a trial in which the facts of the incident figured hardly at all.
 “The real threat was in the popular imagination,” concludes Carl Smith in Cataclysm and Cultural Consciousness: Chicago and the Haymarket Trial, “where the accused came to stand for the precariousness of social stability in an age of major dislocations, massive inequities, and unknown prospects.”

 Four of the men were hanged and a fifth killed himself to deny the police the pleasure.
 The remaining three began serving their life sentences but were pardoned six years later by Governor John Peter Altgeld.
-So fervent was anti-anarchist hysteria even after six years that Altgeld never held elective office again.
+So fervent was anti-anarchist hysteria even after six years Altgeld's clemency so angered the public that he never held elective office again.

-The novelist and august editor of the Atlantic Monthly, William Dean Howells, was one of those outraged at what he called “the civic murder” of the anarchists.
-Critic Adam Gopnik praises Howells as one of the very few writers to speak against the execution at a time “when the overwhelming majority of Americans thought of the anarchists exactly as they think of terrorists now, as aliens with large-scale massacre on their minds.”
-Dan Green, author of Death in the Haymarket: A story of Chicago, the First Labor Movement and the Bombing that Divided Gilded Age America, “I believe the history of the Haymarket tragedy should also be read as a warning to citizens who allow the civil liberties of immigrants to be violated in the name of fighting terrorism.”
+The novelist and editor of the Atlantic Monthly, William Dean Howells, was one of those outraged at what he called “the civic murder” of the anarchists.
+Adam Gopnik more recently praises Howells as one of the very few writers to speak against the execution at a time “when the overwhelming majority of Americans thought of the anarchists exactly as they think of terrorists now, as aliens with large-scale massacre on their minds.”
+Green concludes, “I believe the history of the Haymarket tragedy should also be read as a warning to citizens who allow the civil liberties of immigrants to be violated in the name of fighting terrorism.”